Pic Néoulous - Col de l'Ouillat

 Notes

-Good hiking boots are recommended: stony ground with significant irregularities.
+Good walking boots are recommended: stony ground with significant unevenness.

-Water is available at two springs along the route and at the stopover lodge at the Col de l'Ouillat.
+Water is available: there are two springs along the route and at the Col de l’Ouillat stopover lodge.

 Worth a visit